Arthur Cain: Scientific activities

 In population genetics he clarified the concept of adaptive value.
 He made important contributions to the theory and practice of taxonomy, the problems of homology, phyletic weighting and taxonomic importance, on the status of the genus, and on the relevance of natural selection to our understanding of variation between taxonomic categories.

-Cain was appointed Curator of the Zoological Collections at the Oxford University Museum in 1954, a position he held for ten years in addition to his duties as university lecturer and as lecturer in zoology at Saint Peter's College (1958–1961).
-In 1964, he left Oxford to become professor of zoology at the University of Manchester, and he later (1968) was appointed derby professor of zoology at the University of Liverpool.
-He received emeritus status at Liverpool upon his retirement in 1989.

 Cain reminisces on pre-war Oxford

 Towards the end of his life Cain was persuaded to reminisce about the status of natural selection in pre-war Oxford and how it changed over the years of the modern evolutionary synthesis.
 The general attitude was sceptical of natural selection.
 Charles Elton, who led the emergence of ecology as a discipline, pointed out the Arctic fox polymorphism, which can be found in all three tundra biomes of the northern palaeoarctic.
 Arctic foxes (Alopex lagopus) are dimorphic: the common morph ('white') is white in winter and brownish-grey dorsally in summer; the other morph ('blue') is light brown/blue in winter and dark brown in summer.
 The two morphs interbreed freely.
 Despite the obvious advantage of white in avoiding predation, blue is actually the most frequent morph in Iceland.
 Elton also gave a number of other examples which he claimed could not be explained by natural selection.